tomconte/dask-on-azureml-sample/README.md

 # Dask on Azure ML Compute using MPI

-This sample shows how to run a Dask data preparation task on an Azure ML Compute Cluster.
+This sample shows how to run a Dask data preparation task on an Azure ML Compute Cluster, using Dask-MPI.
+This method leverages the [Azure ML MPI support](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-train-distributed-gpu#mpi) and does not require any custom scripts or additional libraries.

+To illustrate Dask usage, the 24 GB NYC Taxi dataset is read in CSV format by a 4-node Dask cluster, processed, and then written as a job output in Parquet format.
+Because the script uses Dask Dataframes, the compute tasks are distributed across all 4 nodes.

 ## Pre-requisistes